picoblaze-IDS/bin2vhdl/README.md

 ## Further information

-This program is now no more used as a single program, we incorporate it into the PicoBlazePacketForger, in order to be more easy and relevante to use the whole java part.
+This program is now no more used as a single program, we incorporated it into the PicoBlazePacketForger, in order to be more easy and relevant to use the whole java part.

 ## Contact